mikejmcguirk/debian_i3/README.md

 ## Known Issues:

-- Brave might not be able to access the keyring properly on the first login.
-This should be fixed after another restart.
-Run Brave from the terminal to see if this is occurring
+- Brave might not be able to access Gnome Keyring on first login.
+This issue should not recur after a restart.
+Run from the terminal to check for this

 DOTFILES INFO: